Anemolo/Links-I-Love/README.md

 ## Computer Graphics
 -  [Computing normals for distorted vertices](https://observablehq.com/@k9/calculating-normals-for-distorted-vertices) - Lots of math jargon that went over my head.
 With the code at the bottom makes more sense.

+## Javascript
+-  [What forces a layout / reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) - All the ways javascript code triggers the browser to recalculate the style and layout.
+Batch all of them together

 # More List of links I love
 - [Matt's Graphic-Resources] - Game/gaphics.
 Lot's of old and broken links, lot's of amazing links